Trade Bitcoin Trading

 How to Put Stop Loss BTCUSD Order

 Most important question is how close or how far this stop loss cryptocurrency order should be set from the bitcoin price where you entered and opened the bitcoin trade.
-Where you set the stoploss bitcoin trade order will depend on various factors:
+Where you set the stoploss bitcoin order will depend on various factors:

-Because there are no guidelines/rules set in stone as to where you should set these stop loss cryptocurrency orders on a btcusd crypto chart, we follow general stop loss crypto order setting guide-lines used to help place these stop loss bitcoin trade orders correctly.
+Because there are no guidelines/rules set in stone as to where you should set these stop loss cryptocurrency orders on a btcusd chart, we follow general stop loss crypto order setting guide-lines used to help place these stop loss bitcoin orders correctly.

 Some of the general stop loss cryptocurrency order setting guide-lines used are: